EricGebhart/EricGebhart/README.md

 and cascalog are available here publicly.

 #### Natural Languages
 He was very interested in learning natural languages.
-He developed my own pedagogy in order to learn french, and continued with Roumanian, Italian and Spanish.
+He developed his own pedagogy in order to learn french, and continued with Roumanian, Italian and Spanish.
 He's done some plugins for Anki in the past.
 He was a writer, so his emacs was setup with a variety of tools to enable that, input methods,